aws-samples/aws-hpc-tutorials/content/03-WRF/01-spack-install-wrf.md

 tail -f slurm-2.out
 ```

+This will take about **52 minutes** to install.
 While that's installing feel free to advance to the [next step](/03-wrf/02-conus-12km.html) and pull down the Conus 12-km model.